 Brown the butter: This step adds a more intense butter taste.
 Simply brown the butter in a saucepan over medium heat, together with the sweetener.
 Take care that the butter does not burn.
 Let it cool before you add the cream and eggs.
 You don't want the eggs to cook!

 Here are some ideas how to tweak the recipe to suit your dietary requirements or change the taste:

 Coconut flour crust: If you cannot tolerate almonds, make this coconut flour pie crust I created for my strawberry mascarpone tart.

 Pecan flour crust: For a more intense pecan experience, replace half or even all of the almond flour with pecan flour.

-Roasting the pecans: For an even deeper flavour roast the chopped pecans before adding them to the filling.
-Either dry-fry on the stove until golden, or roast in the oven at 200C / 400F for about 5 minutes.
+Roasting the pecans: For an even deeper nut flavor, roast the chopped pecans before adding them to the filling.
+Either dry-fry them in a pan on the stove until golden, or roast them in the oven at 200C / 400F for about 5 minutes.